 Be realistic about the beach experience

 I hate to break it to you, but if you’re someone who used to spend hours laying outside in the sun all day, it’s very unlikely you’re going to have that same experience with a baby in tow.
-There are times when we brought enough stuff to be prepared for hours at the beach and ended up barely making it an hour because our little guy just wasn’t feeling it.
-(This is when it’s great to stay somewhere on or near the beach for a quick exit!)
+(But if you can, that’s amazing too!)
+There are times when we brought enough stuff to be prepared for hours at the beach and ended up barely making it an hour because one of our kiddos wasn’t feeling it.

 Do you have more ideas for what to take to the beach with a baby?
 Please share in the comments if you have anything to add!